PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Our Method:

 \end{small}

-In the context of searching for procedure planning, \emph{search discrepancy} means extending a partial sequence with a token that is not the most probable one.
-More formally, a sequence $\hat{a}$ is considered to have a search discrepancy at time step $t$ if

-The discrepancy gap is the difference in log-probability between the most likely token and the chosen token~\cite{meister2020best}.
+The discrepancy gap is the difference in log-probability between the most likely token and the chosen token~\cite{pmlr-v97-cohen19a,meister2020best}.
 At time step $t$, the discrepancy gap is

 To avoid long-term procedure planning from significant search discrepancies, we introduce the discrepancy-constrained Beam Search during the \emph{inference phase of procedure planning}.
-Given a threshold $\mathcal{N}$, we modify $A_t$, the set of possible action sequence at step $t$, to only include the top $\mathcal{N}$ one-token extensions in each beam.
 The action log-probability output by action prediction model $h(\cdot)$ is used as the score function.
 The inference algorithm is shown as Algorithm~\ref{alg:beam_search}.
-In this way, we can eliminate the performance degradation.
+In this way, we can \jk{reduce} the performance degradation.